Deadline for Proposal Submissions: February 22, 2021

-AAPM&R invites you to submit your proposals for educational sessions for the 2020 Annual Assembly, being held November 12-15 in San Diego, CA. ALL submissions are due by January 3.
+The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit session proposals for educational sessions to be considered for inclusion in the 2021 Annual Assembly, being held November 11-14 in Nashville, TN and virtually.
+ALL submissions are due by February 22.
 Late submissions will not be accepted.

 All listed faculty members are required to complete their own financial disclosure before a proposal can be submitted.
 Financial disclosures cannot be completed after the deadline, so make sure to plan accordingly.
 The Program Planning Committee reviews all disclosures in a blinded fashion in order to ensure we have a fair and balanced program.

-Please read this information carefully as there are several other changes to the submission process.
+Please read this information carefully to understand the 2021 submission process.

 Guidelines for Submitting Proposals